Homemade Eggnog Recipe – with or without alcohol!

 - Pure Vanilla Extract: For a smooth sweet flavor.
 Vanilla bean paste can be substituted if you prefer.

-How To Make Eggnog
+How To Make Homemade Eggnog

 Making eggnog is pretty easy.
 Add the ingredients to a blender and blend until they’re nice and creamy.